nuxencs/seasonpackarr/docs/design-docs/season-pack-lifecycle.md

 13. The torrent is added to the client, checked so the present files are recognised, and not left paused.
 See [qbittorrent-import-flow.md](qbittorrent-import-flow.md) for the complete-vs-partial client import flow with diagrams.
-14. Logs and notifications communicate outcome.
+14. The processor returns an explicit success, rejection, or failure outcome.
+One response module applies the matching log severity, notification payload, and unchanged legacy webhook reason contract.

-## Failure Classes
+## Outcome Classes

+- Success: the stage completed its match or import operation.
+It logs at info level and maps to the `MATCH` notification level.
+- Rejection: the release does not meet matching or smart-mode policy.
+It logs at info level without an error field and maps to the `INFO` notification level.
+- Failure: request, client, torrent, filesystem, or import work failed.
+It logs at error level with the cause and maps to the `ERROR` notification level.

+The processing stage chooses the outcome kind.
+The legacy webhook reason code remains stable.
+It does not select log or notification severity.
+For example, reason `445` is a rejection when inspected files do not match the pack, but it is a failure when candidate file details cannot be read.

+HTTP rejection and failure bodies use the canonical reason text.
+Operational causes stay in structured logs and failure notifications.
+If one or more hardlink faults make achieved smart-mode coverage insufficient, the result is a failure at the stable below-threshold reason code, not a policy rejection.

+Failures include:

-- request decode/auth failure
+- request decode failure
 - client connectivity or login failure
 - client inventory or file-detail failure
-- release mismatch
-- torrent parse mismatch
+- torrent decode or parse failure
 - filesystem hardlink failure
 - client import or verify failure

 ## Verification Notes

-Verified against code on 2026-08-09.
+Verified against code on 2026-08-10.
 The lifecycle is implementation-backed, not aspirational.